patbeagan1/brickkit-android/README.md

 }
 ```

+>- Configure layout xml file, template's name and bind the child view by your own.
+>- Set customized innerPadding/outerPadding, portrait/landscape spanSize by extending BrickSize and BrickPadding.
+>- Define different brick behaviors satisfying your needs.

-## Manager your bricks with BaseDataManager
+## Manager your bricks with BrickDataManager

 The 'BaseDataManager' manages the RecyclerView's adapter and manipulate the each bricks.
 You could add/remove 'bricks' at different positions, get/replace certain 'bricks' at the certain position.